sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Feature: [FEATURE] Meal designer should be able to use admin UI to modify meals, products, nutrition #588

 ## Steps to follow:
+Pre-requisite: MP-Login-001

-1. Pre-requisite: Access to the Admin UI with permissions assigned as a meal designer.
+1. Access to the Admin UI with permissions assigned as a meal designer.
 2. Navigate to the meals section in the Admin UI.
 3. Verify that as a meal designer, you have access to modify existing meals, including recipes, ingredients, products, and nutrition details.
 4. Check for options to add, edit, and delete meals.